-Thankfully many SaaS companies offer flexibility in contracts and pricing, which can easily be used to your advantage if done right.
+Thankfully many SaaS companies offer adaptability in contracts and employ a flexible pricing strategy, which can easily be used to your advantage if done right.
 You could potentially negotiate better deals based on loyalty, volume, usage, terms, and future business.
 Renewal times are great for renegotiating contracts, so don’t be afraid to reach out to the relevant parties and see what you can do.

 Because the SaaS market is so saturated, it’s worth doing your research first, and then you can bargain for a better deal by comparing pricing.
 You can also discuss the specifics of contracts and what would best suit your business needs to secure a better deal.
 Remember: The SaaS vendor wants your long-term business, so they may be willing to negotiate to keep you as a client.

 SaaS and cloud services are generally easy to “right-size” for any particular business context.
 You can upgrade as your business scales or downgrade as your needs change.
 Again, use your utilization data to judge which apps are being used and which aren’t.
 You could even downgrade some of them to the free versions if your usage doesn’t warrant a paid account, but it still holds some value.

 TIP: Remember to check contractual agreements before canceling subscriptions, as some may incur cancelation fees.